Why Your Dryer Starts and Stops After a Few Minutes and How to Fix It

 Everyone knows a few minutes in the dryer isn’t enough to completely dry your clothes.
 A dryer that functions like this is a waste of power and money.

 Fixing your dryer with this problem requires troubleshooting the unit to find out the specific problem.
 Then, you can take the steps necessary to fix your problematic dryer.

 Below are some of the most common problems that cause a dryer to start and then stop mid-cycle.

 #1 The Thermal Fuse is Burnt Out

 Dryers operate by running the heat at almost all times.
 The heating coil within them needs regulation or could cause a fire.
 Dangerous dryers start and do not stop, even if the heating element and coil are overheating.

 If your dryer runs for a few minutes and stops, the thermal fuse may fail or become burnt out.
 Only one of these thermal fuses is attached to the heating element and coil.

 The heating element will be given a chance to heat up, but once it reaches a certain point, the thermal fuse won’t be able to take the heat and cut the system.
 This is why the dryer can start and run for a while but ultimately will stop.

 #2 The Dryer Drive Motor is Failing

-A more serious problem that could be why a dryer starts and stops mid-cycle is if the dryer drive motor is beginning to fail.
+A more serious problem that could be why a dryer starts and stops mid-cycle is if the dryer drive motor begins to fail.

 The dryer drive motor is an essential part that picks up RPMs as the dryer cycle runs.
 If the drive motor begins to fail, it will short out and shut off the entire cycle after only a few minutes.

 To troubleshoot a dryer drive motor, listen for the clicking sound at the end of the cycle that happens mid-cycle.
 That is the drive motor shutting off and stopping the cycle.